inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

 When creating a test session, select the Client Security Type corresponding to an authentication approach supported by the client.
 Then start by running the "Client Registration" group which will guide you through the registration process.
 See the *Auth Configuration Details* section below for details.
+If the client is not able to use SMART or UDAP protocols to obtain an access token, see the *Demonstration* section below for how to use the SMART or UDAP server tests to obtain an access token that the client can use.

 Once registration is complete, run the "Verify CARIN for Blue Button Data Access" group and Inferno will wait for CARIN for Blue Button resource and search requests from the client, return the requested CARIN